lnikod4s/Telerik-Software-Academy/Modul 3/12. Software Quality Assurance I/06. Incident Management/Homework/Incident-Management-Homework.md

 | Acceptance criteria | <ul><li>Copying list items from Word 2010 and pasting them to Excel 2010 without a bullet sign</li><li>Replacing the bullet sign in Excel 2010 with an empty character does not transform list items</li></ul> |
 | Priority | On Occasion |
 | Severity | Medium |
-	* for this sample defect: After logging into Gmail, it navigates to Google.com

 | BUG REPORT |   Gmail Navigation Bug  |
 | ------------- | :-------------: |
 | Description | After logging into Gmail application navigates to www.google.com |